 How does a reverse mortgage work?

-Before you sign on the dotted line for a reverse mortgage, it’s crucial to know how they work and what to expect.
-For starters, keep in mind that you may not be able to borrow the full value of your home — even if it’s paid off.
-The amount you can withdraw varies based on the age of the youngest borrower or eligible non-borrowing spouse, prevailing interest rates and the lesser of the appraised value of your home, the HECM FHA mortgage limit ($726,525 in 2019), or the sales price.
+Qualified homeowners may not be able to borrow the full value of their home — even if it’s paid off.
+The amount you can borrow (also called the principal limit) varies based on the age of the youngest borrower or eligible non-borrowing spouse, prevailing interest rates, the HECM FHA mortgage limit ($726,525 as of February 2020), and your home’s value.

-Not only does the amount you can borrow vary, but so do your options for how to accept your funds.
 If you choose a HECM with a fixed interest rate, you will receive a single disbursement lump sum payment.
-If you opt for a reverse mortgage with a variable rate, on the other hand, you can choose to accept:
+On the other hand, if you opt for a reverse mortgage with a variable rate, you can choose to accept: